 All materials, in electronic format (ex.
 PDF, GoogleDoc) should be sent directly to the student’s regional dean.
 All materials in paper format should be sent to the Admission Office by FAX (717-291-4389) or mail (Office of Admission, PO Box 3003, Lancaster, PA 17604).

-International applicants (1st year and transfer) are required to take the SAT I except in cases where the student lives in a country where the test is not offered.
+International applicants (1st year and transfer) are required to take the SAT I or ACT except in cases where the student lives in a country where these tests are not offered.

 Transfer applicants using the Standardized Test Option must submit two samples from college-level coursework.
 Samples written in high school, jointly-written papers, and ungraded assignments will not be considered.